 Align the experience with your brand values

 When you’re creating an experiential marketing campaign, make sure that the experience you’re providing is also sending the right message about your brand.
 The last thing you need is a misunderstanding of where your company stands on social issues or any of your experience initiatives to cause anyone emotional harm.
 Align the experience with what your brand believes in and show who your company is.
-None of your customers should leave your event with a question or doubt in their mind as to who you are and what you do.
+None of your customers should leave your virtual event with a question or doubt in their mind as to who you are and what you do.

 Attract the right customers

-The biggest risk of experiential marketing is whether you are finding the right people to respond to what your brand is doing.
-You certainly wouldn’t want to push anyone away, but the people you are intending to reach must be the ones who are involved.
+The most significant risk of experiential marketing is whether you are finding the right people to respond to what your brand is doing.
+You certainly wouldn’t want to push anyone away, but the people you intend to reach must be the ones who are involved.
 This has nothing to do with selecting who should or shouldn’t experience your brand, but everything to do with providing value to the people who are looking for it.
 If you try to engage with someone who doesn’t want or need what you’re selling, it’s only going to leave a bad taste in their mouth in the future.

 Make the experience exciting